November 22, 2024

 Another bill related to GETs, AB 3246 by Assemblymember Eduardo Garcia (D), died in committee last month.
 The bill would have streamlined the approval process for advanced reconductoring of existing power lines.

-GETs are also called out in a $10 billion climate-resilience bond measure that California voters will decide next month.
+GETs also are called out in a $10 billion climate-resilience bond measure that California voters will decide in November.
 (See Calif.
 Lawmakers Send $10B Climate Bond Measure to Nov.
 Ballot.)

 SB 867, which sent the bond measure to voters, includes $325 million for clean-energy transmission projects, with preference potentially given to projects that provide multiple benefits, such as reconductoring and other GETs.